The Achilles Heel: Risks of Single-point Failures

 Q: What are the different types of single-point failures?

-A: Single-point failures can be classified into various types, including hardware failures, software failures, human error, factors, and supply chain disruptions.
+A: Single-point failures can be classified into various types, including hardware failures, software failures, human error, environmental factors, and supply chain disruptions.

 Q: Why is it important to address single-point failures?